metio/terraform-provider-k8s/docs/data-sources/kyverno_io_global_context_entry_v2alpha1_manifest.md

 Optional:

-- `api_call` (Attributes) Stores results from an API call which will be cached.Mutually exclusive with KubernetesResource.This can be used to make calls to external (non-Kubernetes API server) services.It can also be used to make calls to the Kubernetes API server in such cases:1.
-A POST is needed to create a resource.2.
-Finer-grained control is needed.
+- `api_call` (Attributes) Stores results from an API call which will be cached.
+Mutually exclusive with KubernetesResource.
+This can be used to make calls to external (non-Kubernetes API server) services.
+It can also be used to make calls to the Kubernetes API server in such cases: 1.
+A POST is needed to create a resource.
+2. Finer-grained control is needed.
 Example: To restrict the number of resources cached. (see [below for nested schema](#nestedatt--spec--api_call))
-- `kubernetes_resource` (Attributes) Stores a list of Kubernetes resources which will be cached.Mutually exclusive with APICall. (see [below for nested schema](#nestedatt--spec--kubernetes_resource))
+- `kubernetes_resource` (Attributes) Stores a list of Kubernetes resources which will be cached.
+Mutually exclusive with APICall. (see [below for nested schema](#nestedatt--spec--kubernetes_resource))

 <a id="nestedatt--spec--api_call"></a>
 ### Nested Schema for `spec.api_call`

 Optional:

-- `data` (Attributes List) The data object specifies the POST data sent to the server.Only applicable when the method field is set to POST. (see [below for nested schema](#nestedatt--spec--api_call--data))
+- `data` (Attributes List) The data object specifies the POST data sent to the server.
+Only applicable when the method field is set to POST. (see [below for nested schema](#nestedatt--spec--api_call--data))
 - `method` (String) Method is the HTTP request type (GET or POST).
 Defaults to GET.
-- `refresh_interval` (String) RefreshInterval defines the interval in duration at which to poll the APICall.The duration is a sequence of decimal numbers, each with optional fraction and a unit suffix,such as '300ms', '1.5h' or '2h45m'.
+- `refresh_interval` (String) RefreshInterval defines the interval in duration at which to poll the APICall.
+The duration is a sequence of decimal numbers, each with optional fraction and a unit suffix, such as '300ms', '1.5h' or '2h45m'.
 Valid time units are 'ns', 'us' (or 'µs'), 'ms', 's', 'm', 'h'.
 - `retry_limit` (Number) RetryLimit defines the number of times the APICall should be retried in case of failure.
-- `service` (Attributes) Service is an API call to a JSON web service.This is used for non-Kubernetes API server calls.It's mutually exclusive with the URLPath field. (see [below for nested schema](#nestedatt--spec--api_call--service))
+- `service` (Attributes) Service is an API call to a JSON web service.
+This is used for non-Kubernetes API server calls.
+It's mutually exclusive with the URLPath field. (see [below for nested schema](#nestedatt--spec--api_call--service))
-- `url_path` (String) URLPath is the URL path to be used in the HTTP GET or POST request to theKubernetes API server (e.g. '/api/v1/namespaces' or  '/apis/apps/v1/deployments').The format required is the same format used by the 'kubectl get --raw' command.See https://kyverno.io/docs/writing-policies/external-data-sources/#variables-from-kubernetes-api-server-callsfor details.It's mutually exclusive with the Service field.
+- `url_path` (String) URLPath is the URL path to be used in the HTTP GET or POST request to the Kubernetes API server (e.g. '/api/v1/namespaces' or '/apis/apps/v1/deployments').
+The format required is the same format used by the 'kubectl get --raw' command.
+See https://kyverno.io/docs/writing-policies/external-data-sources/#variables-from-kubernetes-api-server-calls for details.
+It's mutually exclusive with the Service field.

 <a id="nestedatt--spec--api_call--data"></a>
 ### Nested Schema for `spec.api_call.data`